Vontei/notes/resources/front-end-project-proposal.md

 ## Examples

-1. A Tetris Game
+1. A Tetris Game, a blackjack game, a battleship game, etc.
-1. A BlackJack Game
 1. A quiz to test your JavaScript knowledge
+1. A food library, similar to the [Game Library](https://github.com/gSchool/g11-course-curriculum/tree/master/week05/05_exercises/js-game-library), to keep track of your daily caloric intake
 1. A documentation aggregator that allows developers to easily search through documentation.